 However, note that this includes both general aviation and commercial aviation, which is why we need to refer to the following statistics…

-Are Small Planes More Dangerous than Larger Planes?
+Small Planes Are Much More Dangerous than Larger Planes

 In short, yes, small planes are significantly more dangerous than larger planes that commercial airlines use.